spexod/iSLAT/README.md

-a range of resolving powers. iSLAT has been built as a flexible tool that should work with one-dimensional molecular spectra observed with other instruments too, provided some requirements are met (see below). iSLAT is presented and described in [Jellison et al. 2024](https://ui.adsabs.harvard.edu/abs/2024arXiv240204060J/abstract), which is the main reference to cite.
+a range of resolving powers. iSLAT has been built as a flexible tool that should work with one-dimensional molecular spectra observed with other instruments too, provided some requirements are met (see below). iSLAT is presented and described in [Jellison et al. 2024](https://ui.adsabs.harvard.edu/abs/2024arXiv240204060J/abstract).
 A screenshot of iSLAT's GUI is provided here:

 ![iSLAT's GUI v3.10](./iSLAT_v310.jpg)